typedoc2md/typedoc-plugin-markdown-examples/README.md

 ## Index of examples

 Below is a list of examples in this repository.
+The examples link directly to the typedoc generated output.

-You can explore the examples folder and view the `typedoc.json` file for each example to see what options are being set.
+You can also explore the [examples](./examples) folder and view the `typedoc.json` file within each sub-folder to view the configuration for each example.

 | Example                                                                                  | Description                                                               |
 | :--------------------------------------------------------------------------------------- | :------------------------------------------------------------------------ |